Skip to main content

 2. What is the sun protection factor (SPF)?

-UVA and UVB
+UVA or UVB protection?

-"The sun emits two wavelengths of light that penetrate the earth's atmosphere: ultraviolet A and ultraviolet B. Sunscreens are rated on their level of UVA and UVB protection.
-A broad-spectrum sunscreen with UVB and UVA protection is recommended," Dr Laftah explains.
-Because UV rays damage the skin in different ways, a sunscreen which only protects you from one type or the other isn't going to give you full protection.
+Dr Laftah says: "The sun emits two wavelengths of light that penetrate the earth's atmosphere: ultraviolet A and ultraviolet B. Sunscreens are rated on their level of UVA and UVB protection.
+I always recommend a broad-spectrum sunscreen with both UVB and UVA protection."

 "UVA rays have longer wavelengths at lower energy levels.
 They penetrate deeper into the skin, damaging the collagen and leading to the formation of wrinkles and skin ageing.
 UVB rays are shorter wavelengths with higher energy.
-They damage the DNA in the outer layer of the skin and excess exposure increases the risk of skin cancers developing."
+They damage the DNA in the outer layer of the skin and lots of exposure increases the risk of skin cancers developing."

 Every time your skin gets damaged by the sun it can cause mutations in your cells, which can lead to malignant tumours.
 That's why it's so important you ensure you're protected from both forms of UV rays.